Klugh/klugh.github.io/index.md

 Implemented and tested application, service, and database software to fulfill enterprise, business, and regulatory requirements.

 **Scrum Master**  (10+ years)<br>
-Coaching software development teams in living the values and principles of Agile to satisfy the customers’ needs while building products that will easily support changes so they can continue to meet those needs throughout their lifetime.
+Coaching software development teams in living the values and principles of Agile to satisfy customers’ needs, along with technical practices to ensure that the products will easily support changes so they can continue to meet those customers’ needs throughout their lifetime.
 This is accomplished through continuous development of an Agile and DevOps mindset, while focusing the team on technical excellence.

 **Trainer**  (8+ years)<br>
 Developing and leading training programs to uplift individual and team capabilities in various technical disciplines, including software engineering, eXtreme Programming (XP), Agile, and DevOps.
 These courses are listed below...